 - Do splint the affected limb if you can

 - Do remove tight clothing, shoes or jewelry from the bitten limb

 - DO GO to the nearest medical facility immediately.

 Want to see more?

-View this short video clip of a rattlesnake striking and the shaking its rattle.
+View this short video clip of a rattlesnake shaking its rattle and striking.